25th July - 1st August 2020

 Spicer Street Church holiday is a great opportunity for people of all ages to get to know others in the church, to deepen friendships and fellowship, to learn together from God's Word in a relaxed atmosphere and to enjoy activities and outings.

-Heatree House is an activity centre set in Dartmoor National Park and surrounded by farmland, forest and moorland.
+Heatree House is a residential activity centre set in Dartmoor National Park and surrounded by farmland, forest and moorland.
 Widecombe is nearby and the Torbay coast is less than an hour's drive away.
 The centre has been extensively refurbished in recent years and offers comfortable accommodation of a good standard.

 As well as morning Bible talks there will be seminars, further teaching and a chance to sing and pray together in the evenings.
 There will also be groups for children.